-Entering students are oriented to the library and to other academic support services through an orientation week Information Fair.
-The library offers general and specialized instruction to all levels of students through individual assistance and instruction and class visits.
+Entering students are oriented to the library and to other academic support services during the orientation week Information Fair.
+The library offers general and specialized instruction to all levels of students through individual assistance, instruction, class visits, and online tutorials.
 Instructional videos are also available through the library web page and from the online course management system.
 During their time at Lindsey Wilson College, students work with a professional, student-centered staff to develop their research, knowledge, and information literacy skills.